Site of Sojourner Truth's 'Ain't I a Woman' Speech

 Historians disagree on exactly what Sojourner Truth actually said that day in 1851.
 The first transcript of the speech was published one month after it was delivered, and in that version, the words “Ain’t I a Woman?” appear nowhere, although the phrase “I am for women’s rights” does come up twice.
 Twelve years later, a second version came out.
 That version is similar in content, but the syntax is noticeably changed to appear more colloquial, and the phrase “Ain’t I a Woman?” was scattered liberally throughout the text.
 Despite the probability that it is in fact this second version of the speech that is more butchered than the first transcription, this is the version that is widely regarded as “the original” and is quoted in history books.

 The famous phrase is written on the historical marker that today hangs at the site of Truth’s influential speech.
-The Old Stone Church on High Street no longer stands, and the Sojourner Truth Building that replaced it at the site is now vacant.
+The Old Stone Church on High Street no longer stands, and the Sojourner Truth Building that replaced it at the site is now owned by the United Way.
 But a plaque remains proudly on display on the building’s facade, free for any passerby to stop, view, and reflect.
 “Ain’t I a Woman” is permanent, and by now Truth’s legacy has cemented itself—even if we’ll never really know the full Truth.

 Know Before You Go